sclevine/packfile/README.md

 a layer with no provide or require can be referenced with "link"

-provide.test can be used to create inter-dependent layer rebuilding
+provide.test can be used to create custom inter-dependent layer rebuilding

+provide.test is never skipped

 write-app layers are always re-built and run serially

+PROBLEM: some layers need other layers during provide.test, but it forces unnecessary rebuilds in export chains
+SOLUTION: flag to add layer path to provide.test

+metadata changes during provide are only accessible in BOM, not in linked layers (unless for-test?)

 - export + store = always comes back, rebuilds w/o cache on version mismatch, link does not change behavior
-- export + cache = always comes back, rebuilds w/ cache on version mismatch, link does not change behavior
-- export + no-cache = never comes back, is not created if version matches, link forces creation
+- export = never comes back, is not created if version matches, link can force creation
 - expose + store =  always comes back, rebuilds w/o cache on version mismatch, link does not change behavior
-- expose + cache =  always comes back, rebuilds w/ cache on version mismatch, link does not change behavior
-- expose + no-cache = never comes back, always rebuilt, link does not change behavior
+- expose = never comes back, always rebuilt, link does not change behavior
 - export + expose + store = always comes back, rebuilds w/o cache on version mismatch, link does not change behavior
-- export + expose + cache = always comes back, rebuilds w/ cache on version mismatch, link does not change behavior
-- export + expose + no-cache = never comes back, always rebuilt, link does not change behavior
+- export + expose = never comes back, always rebuilt, link does not change behavior

-- when writing to a non-cache layer via a link, provide always re-runs if the linked layer was re-generated
-- when writing to a cache layer via a link, provide may not re-run, even if the linked layer was re-generated

-- the version from provide is always matched against the version from provide.test
+- the version from provide.test is always matched against the version from provide.test
-- if other layers override the version, the new value is just used for the BOM

-PROBLEM: double-write: if linked+write layer is restored, and current layer re-builds -> double writes